 A great product is incomplete without templates and Lattice ensures that it offers the best possible curated templates built and used by successful people teams.

 What do community builders and HR professionals have in common?
 They both put human relationships first and understand that successful businesses are built on people and not the other way around.

 Lattice’s community reinforces the purpose of its existence every day.
 Lattice has manifested what it wanted to stand for as a people management platform and is looking to do so as people find more value not just in the product, but the community that comes with it.
 As Lattice continues to drive revenue through increased acquisitions and reduced churn, its initiatives to drive better product adoption and improve overall awareness of people management will grow sustainably.

-A lot of creators would agree that they wouldn't still be doing what they’re doing without a platform like Patreon.
-In a way, Patreon brings creators closer to those who mean something to them and fosters a sense of community.
+A lot of creators would agree that they wouldn't still be doing what they’re doing without Patreon.
+In a way, Patreon brings creators closer to their supporters and fosters a sense of community.